 Open Access Policy

-BIOLINGUISTICS is a "platinum" Open Access: Anyone can read everything published for free, without the need to subscribe, and there are no article processing charges (APCs).
+BIOLINGUISTICS is a platinum open access journal: Anyone can read everything published for free, without the need to subscribe, and there are no article processing charges (APCs) or submission fees.

 BIOLINGUISTICS is not funded or substantially supported by any organization.
-If you want to donate, please get in touch with the editor.
+If you want to donate, please get in touch with the Editor-in-Chief.
 All help is appreciated.